 Also known as quaking aspen, trembling aspen/poplar, American aspen, mountain golden aspen, white poplar, and popple

-The bark and leaves of the aspen tree are used to make medicine, mainly for treating rheumatoid arthritis, cystitis, diarrhea, and even the common cold.
-Additional health benefits of aspen include alleviating chronic skin conditions, like eczema or acne, relieving fever, speeding up frostbite healing, and treating urinary tract infections.
-Aspen contains a chemical very similar to aspirin, known as salicin--so don't drink alcohol when taking aspen!
+The bark and leaves of the aspen tree are used to make medicine, mainly for treating rheumatoid arthritis, diarrhea, and even the common cold.
+Additional health benefits of aspen include alleviating chronic skin conditions (like eczema or acne), relieving fever, speeding up frostbite healing, and treating urinary tract infections.
+Aspen contains a chemical very similar to aspirin, known as salicin, so be mindful of your alcohol consumption if using aspen as medicine.

 Common Dandelion (Taraxacum officinale)